cgat-developers/ruffus/doc/tutorials/manual/follows.rst

 .. index::
-    single: @follows; referring to functions before they are defined
+    pair: @follows; referring to functions before they are defined
-    single: @follows; out of order
+    pair: @follows; out of order
 .. _manual.follows.out_of_order:

 ***************************************